reactome/qa-server/README.md

 1. Make a staging area, e.g. `$HOME/reactome/qa/weekly`.

-2. Copy the `release-qa` project `src/main/scripts` files to the staging area `bin` subdirectory.
+2. Copy the `qa-server` project `src/main/scripts` files to the staging area `bin` subdirectory.

-3. Export `CuratorTool` as a runnable jar file with main class `org.gk.slicing.SlicingEngine` and VM arugments `-Xmx8G` into the staging file `lib/SlicingTool-jar-with-dependencies.jar`.
+10. Export `CuratorTool` as a runnable jar file with main class `org.gk.slicing.SlicingEngine` and VM arugments `-Xmx8G` into the staging file `lib/SlicingTool-jar-with-dependencies.jar`.

+   _Note_: do not use the `CuratorTool` ant/SlicingToolBuild.xml for this purpose, since the resulting jar does not include dependent jar files.

-4. Export `CuratorTool` as a runnable jar file with main class `org.gk.qualityCheck.CommandLineRunner` into the staging file `lib/CuratorQA-jar-with-dependencies.jar`.
+11. Export `CuratorTool` as a runnable jar file with main class `org.gk.qualityCheck.CommandLineRunner` into the staging file `lib/CuratorQA-jar-with-dependencies.jar`.

-5. Build the `release-qa` Maven package and copy the resulting `target` jar with dependencies to the staging file `lib/ReleaseQA-jar-with-dependencies.jar`.
+20. Build the `release-qa` Maven package and copy the resulting `target` jar with dependencies to the staging file `lib/ReleaseQA-jar-with-dependencies.jar`.
 Do not use Eclipse to export this runnable jar with embedded dependency jars, since executing that runnable jar quietly exits immediately with no output.

-6. Build the `qa-server` Maven package and copy the resulting `target` jar with dependencies to the staging file `lib/Notify-jar-with-dependencies.jar`.
+21. Build the `qa-server` Maven package and copy the resulting `target` jar with dependencies to the staging file `lib/Notify-jar-with-dependencies.jar`.

-7. Copy the relevant configuration files into the staging area.
+22. Copy the relevant configuration files into the staging area.
    The configurations are documented in the respective projects, e.g. the `Notify/resources` files are described in `qa-release` `src/main/java/org/reactome/release/qa/Notify.java`.